docker/docs/content/manuals/security/for-admins/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 For more information, see [Key features and benefits](features-benefits.md).

-### Enhanced Container Isolation versus user namespeace remapping
+### Enhanced Container Isolation versus user namespace remapping

 The Docker Engine includes a feature called [userns-remap mode](/engine/security/userns-remap/) that enables the user namespace in all containers.
 However it suffers from a few